 I was going to write about the above — and perhaps I shall still.
 Certainly, it involves a bitch of the redheaded (bottle) and old (truly) variety.
 A quality moment to be sure and worthy of filing under “no good deed goes unpunished.”
 We have a delivery, two dames, and a what would be viewed as a crime only by the paranoid.

-Okay, maybe we’ll do it like this for now.
-A paragraph on that nonsense and a little about life back on the planet, which I regret to see as I write this on a beautiful Sunday morning on the last day of May, is not looking too well.
+Okay, maybe we’ll do it like this; a paragraph on the nonsense and a little about life back on the planet, which I regret to see as I write this on a beautiful Sunday morning on the last day of May, is not looking too well.
 Nature is happy for the respite, but mankind is losing its collective mind.
 America is drowning and burning and I can’t help but think this is a deliberate evil plan orchestrated by monsters.

 Perhaps this is where these two seemingly unrelated topics intersect.
 The redhead, a neighbor, let’s call her Mary since that’s her name and we only protect the innocent.
 She (and what happened) is a microcosm of the present situation.
 She is a monster.
 And like all good monsters, she doesn’t look like one.
 The old lady thing is a genius cover.
 She’s aggressive, bullying, insincere, devoid of empathy, a liar: like her larger counterparts who make the news.

-Yet, among this sad pokey grocery order were — wait for it — pantyliners!
+Yet, in this sad pokey grocery order were — wait for it — pantyliners!
 Again, I don’t care.
-But I do think it was these pantyliners and the sad pokiness of Mary’s things that revealed too much of her miserable self to me, which is what lead to her lashing out a day later.
-By the way the resemblance to Pennywise is not that much of an exaggeration.
+But I do think it was these pantyliners and the sad pokiness of Mary’s things that revealed too much of her miserable self to me, which is what led to her lashing out a day later.
+For monsters, controlling the narrative is of the utmost importance.
+By the way, the resemblance to Pennywise is not much of an exaggeration.

-The secrets, lies, the fragile ego under all that brash — sound familiar?
+The secrets, lies, the fragile ego under all the brash — sound familiar?
 Seems like just another day in America.
 And, having the goods on people.
 I don’t mean merely a Twitter storm; I mean the real goods.
-Can’t appear weak — God only knows what would happen!
+Can’t appear weak — God only knows what would happen.
 People might think you’re human.
 So, these crafty monsters deflect and maneuver.

 Here goes nothing.
-We’re being duped, and while being duped we are dying, our society is crumbling, monsters are stealing us blind…but I do believe we can rehabilitate the world and ourselves.
+We’re being duped, and while being duped we are dying, our society is crumbling, monsters are stealing us blind, the very rich are getting richer…but I do believe we can rehabilitate the world and ourselves.
 However, that’s a lot more work than tearing it down.

 We have our first guest contributor!
 This essay came to my attention this morning.
 It’s written by a young woman I know.
 I will say more about her at the end, but I will let her words speak.
 I hope you enjoy.